canmom/canmom.github.io/_posts/theory/2025-04-27-why-demoscene.md

 And demos which express narrative and theme *are* respected.
 Some winners at Revision recreated a short film in 64k, created an analogue-horror scene complete with jumpscare, made tribute to <cite>Dune</cite>, or shot a high-effort B-movie pastiche.
 An appetite is there to tell stories.

+## The creative texture of demomaking

 By necessity, intros (sizecoded demos) tend to use procedural geometry over 3D models; software synths over recorded instruments; procedure over data.
 Geometric shapes are easy to create, human figures hard.
 This is all part of the 'texture' of the sort of art you can express with them, just as the camera tracking Bosh and black lines in a white void is the central motif of Line Rider.
-The space of possibilities in demo-land is much less constrained in general: you are building the roads to where you want to go.
+The space of possibilities in demo-land is much less constrained in general, but also less mature by the same token: in demos you are always building the roads to where you want to go.

 These are all important: this is the terrain you're making expressions within.
 The feedback loop: context and process on the one hand, your thoughts of what you wish to express on the other.

 I'm certainly a graphics nerd, and learning computer graphics has shaped how I perceive and interact with the world in much the same way as learning to draw did, or learning to play music.
 A whole space of meaning opens up when you pursue these things.
-It is hard to communicate this to someone who is not equally versed: why I am now so fascinated by the reflections in a puddle of water, why I get excited about a new technique for global illumination.
+It is hard to communicate this to someone who is not in the milieu: why I am now so fascinated by the reflections in a puddle of water, why I get excited about a new technique for global illumination.
+Silly nerd.

-The trick must be to connect this space of abstract, technical exploration to the human level...
+The trick must be to connect this space of abstract, technical exploration to the space of signification and emotion...